Binary Tree in Action (Serialization)

 , where #

 pointer.
-Then, by passing this string into the deserialize
+If you give this string to the deserialize

-In other words, these two methods should be used together, and you only need to ensure that they are consistent with each other.
+In other words, these two methods are used together.
+You just need to make sure they work with each other.

 and deserialize